Kiel Canal: Crossings

 Local traffic is also served by 14 ferry lines.
 Most noteworthy is the “hanging ferry” (Schwebefähre, literally: "hovering ferry") that is hanging underneath the Rendsburg High Bridge.
-However, this hanging ferry needs to be replaced after a collision with a ship in 2016.
+This hanging ferry was replaced after a collision with a ship in 2016, and returned to service in 2022.
 All ferries are run by the Canal Authority and their use is free of charge.